Nafis

 Violations include:

-Additionally, Cabinet Resolution No. 44 of 2023 Regarding Cabinet Resolution No. 95 of 2022 on Penalties and Violations Relating to the Emirati Cadres Competitiveness Council Initiatives and Programs (PDF, 82 KB) added more administrative penalties and fines against firms that violate Emiratisation targets.
+Additionally, Cabinet Resolution No. 44 of 2023 Regarding Cabinet Resolution No. 95 of 2022 on Penalties and Violations Relating to the Emirati Talent Competitiveness Council Initiatives and Programs (PDF, 82 KB) introduces further administrative penalties against establishments found to have circumvented Emiratisation targets by reducing their workforce, reclassifying employees, or using other deceptive means to avoid compliance.

 Read also the provisions of the Ministerial Resolution No. 296 of 2023 Establishing Criteria for Imposing Administrative Fines in Accordance with Cabinet Resolution No. 95 of 2022 on Violations and Administrative Penalties Related to the Initiatives and Programs of UAE Cadres' Competitiveness Council (PDF, 184 KB).